TableLlama: Towards Open Large Generalist Models for Tables: TableInstruct Benchmark

-\textbf{In-domain:} The tasks for training the generalist table model include column type annotation \citep{deng2020turl}, relation extraction \citep{deng2020turl}, entity linking \citep{deng2020turl}, row population \citep{deng2020turl}, schema augmentation \citep{deng2020turl}, hierarchical table QA \citep{cheng-etal-2022-hitab}, highlighted cells QA \citep{Nan2021FeTaQAFT}, and table fact verification \citep{Chen2020TabFact:}.
-These tasks require the model to understand the semantics of table columns, the relation between table column pairs, the semantics of table cells and require the model to gain reasoning ability to answer table-related questions and verify the facts.
+\textbf{In-domain:} The tasks for training the generalist table model include column type annotation, relation extraction, entity linking, row population, schema augmentation, hierarchical table QA, highlighted cells QA, and table fact verification.\nop{The tasks for training the generalist table model include column type annotation \citep{deng2020turl}, relation extraction \citep{deng2020turl}, entity linking \citep{deng2020turl}, row population \citep{deng2020turl}, schema augmentation \citep{deng2020turl}, hierarchical table QA \citep{cheng-etal-2022-hitab}, highlighted cells QA \citep{Nan2021FeTaQAFT}, and table fact verification \citep{Chen2020TabFact:}.} These tasks require the model to understand the semantics of table columns, the relation between table column pairs, the semantics of table cells and require the model to gain reasoning ability to answer table-related questions and verify the facts.
 For the dataset of each task, we intentionally pick up those that enjoy realistic task complexity without simplifying assumptions.
 For example, for column type annotation and relation extraction, these two tasks are multi-choice classification tasks in essence.
 We use real-world column semantic types and relation types from Freebase \citep{freebase}, which contains hundreds of complex choices such as ``government.politician.party\-government.political\_party\_tenure.party'' shown in Figure \ref{fig:rel_extraction} in Appendix \ref{sec:prompt_format}.
 For entity linking, the referent entities are from real-world Wikidata \citep{vrandevcic2014wikidata}, which contains hundreds of complex metadata, such as ``<2011-12 Melbourne Victory season [DESCRIPTION] Association football club 2011/12 season for Melbourne Victory [TYPE] SoccerClubSeason>'' as shown in Figure \ref{fig:ent_link} in Appendix \ref{sec:prompt_format}.
 For schema augmentation and row population, there are a huge number of candidates that LLMs need to rank.
 For hierarchical table QA, all the tables are engaged with intricate structures with multi-level column names and row names.
 In addition, it is intensive in numerical reasoning which requires LLMs to understand table structure, identify related cells and do calculations.
-By doing so, we hope to enable LLMs to become truly powerful generalist models that can handle sophisticated table tasks.
-Furthermore, we hope \texttt{TableInstruct} can be a realistic benchmark to evaluate LLMs’ abilities compared with specially designed table models.
+By doing so, we hope to enable LLMs to become truly powerful generalist models that can handle sophisticated table tasks and \texttt{TableInstruct} can be a realistic benchmark to evaluate LLMs’ abilities compared with specially designed table models.